Seeking Alpha

 The Open Group, a technology-neutral consortium, today released an Eclipse plug-in that puts TOGAF 9 capabilities literally at your fingertips.
 The TOGAF Customizer was donated to The Open Group by Capgemini.

-Based on the Eclipse Process Framework (EPF), an open-source project managed by the Eclipse Foundation, the TOGAF Customizer can be used to implement TOGAF 9 more easily.
+Eclipse Process Framework (EPF), an open-source project managed by the Eclipse Foundation, the TOGAF Customizer can be used to implement TOGAF 9 more easily.
 TOGAF is an industry-consensus framework and method for enterprise architecture (EA) developed by The Open Group, and released in February.
 [Disclosure: The Open Group is a sponsor of BriefingsDirect podcasts.]

 The new customizer contains all the content of TOGAF 9 in a structured and editable form, including guidelines, concepts, and checklists, as well as detailed work breakdown structures for the framework’s new and improved architecture development method (ADM).